Names adopted by the IAU must follow various rules and conventions established and amended through the years by the Union. These include:

 In general, official names will not be given to features whose longest dimensions are less than 100 meters, although exceptions may be made for smaller features having exceptional scientific interest.

 The number of names chosen for each body should be kept to a minimum.
 Features should be named only when they have special scientific interest, and when the naming of such features is useful to the scientific and cartographic communities at large.

 Duplication of the same surface feature name on two or more bodies, and of the same name for satellites and minor planets, is discouraged.
 Duplications may be allowed when names are especially appropriate and the chances for confusion are very small.

 Individual names chosen for each body should be expressed in the language of origin.
 Transliteration for various alphabets should be given, but there will be no translation from one language to another.

 Where possible, the themes established in early solar system nomenclature should be used and expanded on.

 Solar system nomenclature should be international in its choice of names.
 Recommendations submitted to the IAU national committees will be considered, but final selection of the names is the responsibility of the International Astronomical Union.
-The WGPSN strongly supports equitable selection of names from ethnic groups/countries on each map; however, a higher percentage of names from the country planning a landing is allowed on landing site maps.
+Where appropriate, the WGPSN strongly supports an equitable selection of names from ethnic groups, countries, and gender on each map; however, a higher percentage of names from the country planning a landing is allowed on landing site maps.

 No names having political, military or religious significance may be used, except for names of political figures prior to the 19th century.